pub struct Buffer {

 documentation for details.

-argument can be half or fully unbounded: for example,
+The range argument can be half or fully unbounded: for example,

-refers to the entire buffer, and buffer.slice(n..)
+buffer.slice(..) refers to the entire buffer, and buffer.slice(n..)

-refers to the portion starting at the n
+refers to the portion starting at the nth byte and extending to the

 end of the buffer.

-sourcepub fn unmap(&self)
+Sourcepub fn unmap(&self)

 pub fn unmap(&self)

-Flushes any pending write operations and unmaps the buffer from host memory.
+Unmaps the buffer from host memory.

-sourcepub fn size(&self) -> BufferAddress
+Sourcepub fn size(&self) -> BufferAddress

 pub fn size(&self) -> BufferAddress